SNefertitiB/AuxDjangoProject/README.md

 Who's on aux is a party game where guests get to add songs to the party playlist before the party starts and then guess who added each song as it plays at the party.

-The point of the game is to have the most correct guesses about who added which song(s)
+The point of the game is to have the most correct guesses about who added which song(s).

 ## About the project
-Who's on Aux is a personal project that I came up with as a chance to building my full stack skills -- of course I also think it will be a fun game to play with my friends at parties!
+Who's on Aux is a personal project that I came up with as a chance to show off and develop my full stack skills -- of course I also think it will be a fun game to play with my friends at parties!

 It has a python backend built with django.
 At the time of writing this, the front end is HTML + Bootstrap 5.